Don’t extradite Assange, your rights are at risk.

 Assange’s right to publish is our right to know.
-Find information here on protests, events, petitions to help to halt Julian Assange’s extradition.

 The UN working group on arbitrary detention issued a statement saying that “the right of Mr. Assange to personal liberty should be restored”.

 Massimo Moratti of Amnesty International stated: “Were Julian Assange to be extradited or subjected to any other transfer to the USA, Britain would be in breach of its obligations under international law.”

 Human Rights Watch published an article saying, “The only thing standing between an Assange prosecution and a major threat to global media freedom is Britain.
 It is urgent that it defend the principles at risk.”

 The NUJ has stated that the “US charges against Assange pose a huge threat, one that could criminalise the critical work of investigative journalists & their ability to protect their sources”.

 "Julian Assange shouldn’t be the subject of a grand jury hearing, he should be given a medal.
 He’s contributing to democracy."

 "Assange must NEVER be extradited to the USA.
 It's a serious threat to him personally and freedoms we usually honor, such as press freedom, freedom of expression and FOI."